Don't get scammed!

 It's in the deposit, often to be paid before you get to see the apartment, that the advertiser earns their money.
 If the deposit is high in relation to the rent, or if they want several monthly rents as deposit, be suspicious.
 The same applies if the advertiser wants you to pay before you can see the apartment.
 A deal with a deposit is not necessarily a scam, but be sure to check the apartment before you pay!

 The recipient of the deposit is not situated in Sweden

 For most of the scams we encountered the deposit is to be paid to an account in some other country than Sweden, usually the UK.
-The scammer can for example claim that he/she has inherited an apartment in Sweden but lives in UK or that the deposit is to be paid to a parent, cousin or grandparent who lives in the UK.
+The scammer might for example claim that he or she has inherited an apartment in Sweden but lives in UK or that the deposit is to be paid to a parent, cousin or grandparent who lives abroad.
 Please be aware that for almost all legitimate offers the landlord is situated in Sweden and have a swedish bank account.

 Deposit or rent to be paid through Western Union or Moneygram transfer